roig/destral_ecs/README.md

+# BEFORE PROCEEDING:
-BEFORE PROCEEDING: PROJECT NOT MAINTAINED, HAVE MEMORY BUGS THAT ARE NOT FIXED
+# PROJECT NOT MAINTAINED, IT HAS MEMORY BUGS THAT ARE NOT FIXED
 # destral_ecs

 Is a single-file (destral_ecs.h) C header that implements a very fast ECS registry.